 Advance registration is required

-Advance registration is required to be admitted to a Special Needs Shelter in Charlotte County, Florida.
-Call Charlotte County Office of Emergency Management at 941-833-4000 to confirm eligibility.
+Advance registration is required to be admitted to the special needs shelter.
+Call Charlotte County’s Office of Emergency Management at 941-833-4000 to confirm eligibility.

 What to bring to the SPECIAL NEEDS shelter:

-- A homecare giver (i.e. relative, friend, or nurse aid)
+- A homecare giver (e.g. relative, friend, or nurse aid)

 - Personal and medical information